A Venetian Affaire

 Workshops and artisans still exist today and you can buy small items such as beads, wine bottle stoppers, key chains and more, as souvenirs.
 Make sure they are properly marked as made locally and have the trademark that guarantees their quality.

-We will have some free time here to take photos and wander before walking over the footbridge to Venice’s only winery for a tour and wine-pairing degustation lunch.
+We will have some free time here to take photos and wander before taking the boat over to Venice’s only winery for an introduction and wine-pairing degustation lunch.

 Did you know that St. Mark’s Square used to be covered in vines before today’s square and buildings were constructed?